 - It is used for relieving pain and inflammation in different body parts and various conditions for eg. arthritis.

-- It is also used in treating various allergies associated with the skin (eczema, erythroderma) and lung disorders (asthma attack).
+- It is also used in treating various allergies associated with the skin (eczema, erythroderma) and lung disorders (asthma attacks).

 - It is useful in cancer therapy to reduce some specific symptoms and side effects to improve the quality of life.